gvwilson/thirdbit/src/fiction/madica/index.md

 You just look at it on a screen, and they bring it up once you've made your choices."

 "What!?"
 The two girls rounded on him.
-"But you said---"
+"But you said—"

 "I know."
 He shuffled his landing gear awkwardly.
 "I shouldn't have fibbed.
-But you can't escape---there's nowhere to escape *to*---and anyway, you might have been hurt, and listen, you're going to like being enhanced, really."
+But you can't escape—there's nowhere to escape *to*—and anyway, you might have been hurt, and listen, you're going to like being enhanced, really."
 He revved his engines.
-"I mean, who wouldn't want to be able to fly like a jet or, or, or be a submarine or turn invisible or---"
+"I mean, who wouldn't want to be able to fly like a jet or, or, or be a submarine or turn invisible or—"

 "Ike, how *could* you?"
 The hurt in Laurellen's voice was as cold as the air around them.
 "You said you'd help!"

 "I *am* helping," Ike protested.
-"I'm just---I'm just not helping like you thought I would."
+"I'm just—I'm just not helping like you thought I would."

 "Aw, don't be mad at him," the pogo ELF said sympathetically.